Shecyy/Shecyy.github.io/_pages/about.md

 - 💻 My major is **Computer Science and Technology**.
 - 🔭 I’m currently working on deep learning and computer vision, in particular generative model and image enhancement.
 I have published some papers in the IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), IEEE Transactions on Intelligent Vehicles (TIV) and Knowledge-Based Systems (KBS).
-- 👯 **I’m open to any kind of collaboration.
-Please feel free to contact me directly through email (shecyy AT email DOT swu DOT edu DOT cn).**

 # 📖 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">TCSVT 2024</div><img src='/images/TCSVT-MPC-Net.png' alt="sym" width="100%"></div></div>